knightazura/ghost-sdk/Using-Modals.md

 }
 ```

-* `style`: These are extra classes that can be used to add visual styles across your modal.
+* `style`: These are extra classes that can be used to add visual styles across the modal.
 These can be specified in the SCSS by using:
 ```
 .modal-style-{{style}} {
     @extend %modal;